 I started searching for my birth mother before my 21st birthday.
-As I write this, it’s less than two months ’til my 71st birthday.
+As I write this in 2017, it’s fifty years later.
 Two weeks ago I had a three-and-a-quarter-hour lunch with 15 new-to-me people, each a member of my genetic family, or one of their spouses.
 Three more have connected with me on Facebook, and I recognize last names of others commenting on my FB posts.
 There are more of them out there, too.

 MKJ, July 25, 2017, 7:45 PM